AdenKoperczak/grib2pf/README.md

 # grib2pf
-This is a python script which takes GRIB data (mainly MRMS) and outputs it to a placefile for usage with Supercell-Wx.
+This is a python script and C code which takes GRIB data (mainly MRMS) and outputs it to a placefile for usage with Supercell-Wx.
 This adds the ability for nation wide weather radar in Supercell-Wx.

+# TODO UPDATE THIS

 ## Setup Guide Windows
 There are 2 main ways to run this in Windows: WSL or via an executable.
 For